M-arcy/deploying-scalable-Pipeline-with-FastAPI/model_card_template.md

 Reference: For further reading on fairness and bias in machine learning, see Mitchell et al. (2019), Fairness and Abstraction in Sociotechnical Systems.
 [Link to paper can be found here.](https://arxiv.org/pdf/1811.07867)

 ## Caveats and Recommendations
-__Use Cases:__ This model is intended for research and educational purposes and should not be used for high-stakes decision-making.
+__Use Cases:__ This model is intended for research and educational purposes and should not be used for high-stakes decision-making.<br>
-__Data Limitations:__ The census data is from a specific time period and may not reflect current socio-economic conditions.
+__Data Limitations:__ The census data is from a specific time period and may not reflect current socio-economic conditions.<br>
 __Bias Mitigation:__ It is recommended to apply fairness-enhancing tools, such as Aequitas or FairLearn, to analyze and mitigate potential biases.